How the Rock Hall Is Still Marking Milestones and Sparking Debate: Exclusive Interview

-Ultimate Classic Rock recently chatted with the hall's President and CEO, Greg Harris, who formerly worked at the Baseball Hall of Fame in Cooperstown, N.Y., and also ran a record store in Philadelphia.
-During the conversation, Harris discussed classic rock’s presence in the museum, and the role that deep, enduring musical connections have had in making the Rock Hall a popular destination since 1995.
+UCR got an overview of the hall's storied past in a chat with President and CEO Greg Harris, who formerly worked at the Baseball Hall of Fame in Cooperstown, N.Y., and also ran a record store in Philadelphia.
+During the conversation, Harris discussed classic rock’s presence in the museum as well, and the role that deep, enduring musical connections have had in making the Rock Hall a popular destination since its 1995 debut.

 You guys also have a lot of cool, unique memorabilia stored in the vaults.
 Tell me a little about that.

 At any given time, we have roughly 3,000 artifacts on exhibit.
 In our storage vaults behind the scenes, we’ll have 30,000 items.
 We regularly cycle them out and change them out in the exhibits to keep it fresh and exciting.
-There are additional items from each of those artists [mentioned above] and others.
 At any given time, only 10 percent of our collection is on exhibition.

 How do you decide what artifacts you want to switch in and out?